 Before working with Biological agents and hazards, Research Workers (including undergraduate and postgraduate students) need to consider the implications of the type of research they are doing and ensure it is being conducted responsibly.

 Work involving Genetically Modified Organisms (GMOs) requires approval from the Institutional Biosafety Committee (USQ IBC) prior to commencement.
-In addition to its statutory obligations relating to GMOs, the USQ IBC also oversees the use of any non-GMOs which may pose a potential biological risk.
+In addition to its statutory obligations relating to GMOs, the USQ IBC also oversees the acquisition, use and storage of any biological organism or agent which may pose a potential biological risk.

 USQ require all staff and students to ensure: